-- General Characteristics

 - Vacancy rate of 23%

 - Renter occupancy rate of 40%

 - Average household size is 2.3 persons per household (city average is 2.19)

 - Inadequate parking

 - General need for maintenance and repairs

-- Parking throughout the neighborhood is deficient

-- Lack of street landscaping or swale maintenance

-- Inadequate buffering between commercial and residential uses

-- Structural and infrastructure deterioration

-- Inadequate public park land
+- Parking throughout the neighborhood is deficient - Lack of street landscaping or swale maintenance - Inadequate buffering between commercial and residential uses - Structural and infrastructure deterioration - Inadequate public park land

 Redevelopment and revitalization of Dania Beach Heights should concentrate on substantially preserving the single family character of the neighborhood while strategically incorporating mixed-use and loft-style residential development.
 A significant issue in the redevelopment of this area is the need to provide adequate buffering between the residential and commercial development that occurs along Federal Highway.
 Residential Office uses were approved in FY 2011 by the City Commission as recommended in the Redevelopment Plan for the Stirling Road and Sheridan Street corridors.
 The existence of alleys in the neighborhood presents the opportunity to alleviate the parking, but alleys need to be improved to eliminate unsanitary conditions and create a safer environment.
-Physical improvements to SW 2nd Avenue have been approved by the DBCRA Board.